MicrosoftDocs/msteams-docs/msteams-platform/bots/design/bots.md

 ### Use tabs with bots

-A tab can make your bot easier to use.
+In personal apps, a tab can complement what your bot can do.
 For example, if your bot can create work items, it would be nice to show all those items in a central location inside a tab.
 See more about [designing tabs](../../tabs/design/tabs.md).

 # [Desktop](#tab/desktop)